rafsaf/respo/docs/index.md

 - **No issues** with mutlithreading and multiprocessing – you just pass around already prepared, compiled respo_model (from file) in your app that is **readonly**.

-- Generates your roles, permissions offline and compile it to pickle file for superfast access in app.
+- Generates your roles, permissions offline and compile it to pickle file for superfast access in an app.

-- Detailed documentation and very detailed error messages in CLI command.
+- Detailed documentation and error messages in CLI command.

 - 100% autocompletion and typing support with optional code generation for even better typing support.